 Industry Insights

-Shopify Wholesale Channel: What Happened and How to Sell Wholesale in 2026
+Shopify Wholesale Channel: What Replaced It and How to Sell Wholesale in 2026

-Shopify Wholesale Channel: What Happened and How to Sell Wholesale in 2026
+Shopify Wholesale Channel: What Replaced It and How to Sell Wholesale in 2026

 Quick answer

-The Shopify Wholesale Channel was a separate, password-protected B2B storefront for Shopify Plus merchants.
-Shopify deprecated it on April 30, 2024 and replaced it with B2B on Shopify, a set of wholesale features built directly into the Shopify admin.
+The Shopify wholesale channel was a separate, password-protected B2B storefront available only to Shopify Plus merchants.
+Shopify retired it on April 30, 2024 and replaced it with B2B on Shopify, a set of wholesale features built directly into the standard Shopify admin.
 As of April 2, 2026, the foundational B2B feature set (company accounts, up to three custom pricing catalogs, volume discounts and quantity rules, payment terms, and vaulted credit cards) is available on every paid Shopify plan, not just Plus.
-So if you are looking for the old Wholesale Channel, it no longer exists.
+So if you are searching for the Shopify Plus wholesale channel, there is nothing left to install.
 To sell wholesale on Shopify in 2026 you either use native B2B on Shopify or add a wholesale app that layers on gated access, tiered pricing, minimum order quantities, and net terms.
 Which route fits depends on how much control you need and whether you run B2B and DTC from one store.

 Key takeaways